Be like the Private Banker in order to become invaluable

 To become invaluable, emulate “the Private Bankers” when it comes to combatting the multiple pressure points of rising consumer expectations, technology-driven and cost-focussed solutions, and the trend for “self management” in all things by clients.

-I had the pleasure of spending a little time with Dr Phillip M. Randall a little while ago talking through the issues facing advisers in the face of the greatest disruptor, being artificial intelligence.
-He suggested that we are not that far away from AI being able to emulate or replicate many of the emotional aspects that advisers believe separate them from robo’s.
+We are told repeatedly that it is not that far away from AI being able to emulate or replicate many of the emotional aspects that advisers believe separate them from robo’s.

 The answer for advisers wishing to remain relevant and valuable in clients lives is to take a leaf from the private bankers.
 That is;